danatrace/Dynatrace-AWS-Automation-Use-Cases/README.md

 # Dynatrace Automation Automation Use Case setup step by step guide

-## Step 1: User Permissions Needed to Run the Setup
+## Step 1: Create user permissions needed to run the setup

 ### Create a Dynatrace Policy and copy and paste the following permissions into the Policy